 ways around it.

-Always bring more water than required, this way there is always some spare for cleaning & washing.
+Always bring more water than required.
+That way you will always have some spare water for cleaning & washing.
 Also bring plenty of clothes, enough to allow you to get changed every day if needed.

 12 volt camping showers are available at any good camping/outdoor adventure shop.
 Camping showers can even be mounted inside the engine bay of the vehicle providing hot water.